Recursive Construction of Confidence Regions: Introduction

 Suppose that a set of dynamic probabilistic models is selected and that it is parameterized in terms of a finite dimensional parameter $\theta$ taking values in the known parameter space $\boldsymbol \Theta$.
 We postulate that all these models are possible descriptions of some reality, which is of interest to us, and that only one of the models, say the one corresponding to $\theta^*\in\boldsymbol \Theta$, is the adequate, or true, description of this reality.

 Motivated by discrete time robust stochastic control problems subject to model uncertainty (cf. \cite{BCCCJ2016}), we consider in the present paper discrete time, time-homogeneous Markov chain models only.
-Accordingly, it is the one-step transition kernel of the Markov chain model that is parameterized by $\theta$.
-We postulate that the true parameter $\theta^*$ is not known, and we are interested in deriving a recursive (in time) construction of confidence regions for $\theta^*$.
+Accordingly, we assume that the one-step transition kernel of the Markov chain model is parameterized by $\theta$.
+We postulate that the true parameter $\theta^*$ is not known, and the main goal is to derive a recursive (in time) construction of confidence regions for $\theta^*$.
 Needless to say, we are seeking a recursive construction of confidence regions for $\theta^*$ that satisfy desired properties; in particular, some asymptotic properties, as the time series of observations increases.
 Robust stochastic control problems provide primary motivation for the present work, but, clearly, potential applications of the results presented here are far reaching.

-Of course, there is a vast literature devoted to recursive computation, also known as on-line computation, of point estimators.
-It is fair to say though, that, to the best of our knowledge, this work is the first to study a recursive construction of confidence regions.
-The geometric idea that underlies our recursive construction is motivated by recursive representation of confidence intervals for the mean of one dimensional Gaussian distribution with known variance, and by recursive representation of confidence ellipsoids for the mean and variance of one dimensional Gaussian distribution, where in both cases observations are generated by i.i.d. random variables.
-The recursive representation is straightforward in the former case, but it is not so any more in the latter one.

 The recursive construction of confidence regions is needed not only for the purpose of speeding up the computation of the successive confidence regions, but, primarily, for the ability to apply the dynamic programming principle in the context of robust stochastic control methodology introduced in \cite{BCCCJ2016}.